 Of course, start watching Harry as an example of what Bigfoot could do and you would inevitably wind up wasting your time on the likes of Little Bigfoot 2: The Journey Home, so before you considered those there were a host of low budget horrors that often went straight to video, or later straight to streaming, to sift through that employed various costumes of various accomplishments to adorn their very tall actor playing the mystery entity.
 Bigfoot vs Zombies, Bigfoot vs D.B.
-Cooper, Assault of the Sasquatch, the list is seemingly endless, with even comedian turned director Bobcat Goldthwait serving up his own version with Willow Creek, a tribute to his fascination with the stories as a seventies kid and in a way bringing The Blair Witch Project's debt to the Bigfoot genre full circle as it presented a found footage telling of the accustomed researchers meeting their doom cliché.
+Cooper, Assault of the Sasquatch, the list is seemingly endless, with even comedian turned director Bobcat Goldthwait serving up his own version in Willow Creek, a tribute to his fascination with the stories as a seventies kid and in a way bringing The Blair Witch Project's debt to the Bigfoot genre full circle as it presented a found footage telling of the accustomed researchers meeting their doom cliché.
 It wasn't his best work by any means, but at least he got it out of his system.

 Also in 2013, amidst the glut of one step above amateur documentaries, arrived a British example called Shooting Bigfoot, where director Morgan Matthews did his best Nick Broomfield impersonation as an intrepid explorer, or at least he followed intrepid explorers who set off in search of Bigfoot.
 Intercutting between three separate expeditions, Matthews assembled a picture not of a wildman living in the deep forests of North America, but a collection of the deluded and the downright mendacious which in spite of how the film ended was less than convincing.
 First up were the most decent of the hunters, two ageing investigators who liked to spend their time howling in the woods and taking pictures of trees, imagining Bigfoot was answering and appearing to them in the foliage.
 We had a better impression of these two than the others, simply because they looked like two retired gentlemen finding a reason to get out of the house for a while.